natematias/governing-human-algorithm-behavior/README.md

 #### Tues 05-03 Final Presentations Part I
 In this session, teams will give a final presentation of their project, with an opportunity to receive feedback from peers.

+In the discussion, please post a question you would like your peers to consider during your session.

 #### Thurs 05-15 Final Presentations Part II
 In this session, teams will give a final presentation of their project, with an opportunity to receive feedback from peers.

+In the discussion, please post a question you would like your peers to consider during your session.

 #### Thurs 05-10 Reflections on Learning & the Future of Algorithms and Society
 In this session, we will reflect on the topics in the class.
 Please submit a discussion post, which will be the seed for a group conversation: